jseguraweb/your-ical/VERCEL_DEPLOY.md

 # 🚀 Vercel Deployment Fix

-## ✅ Problem Solved
+## ✅ Multiple Problems Solved

-The error `The 'functions' property cannot be used in conjunction with the 'builds' property` has been fixed.
+1. ❌ `The 'functions' property cannot be used in conjunction with the 'builds' property`
+2. ❌ `[vite]: Rollup failed to resolve import "/src/main.ts"`
+3. ❌ Missing public folder in GitHub repository

 ## 🔧 What Was Fixed

-### Before (❌ Broken):
+### Issue 1: Conflicting Vercel Configuration
+**Before (❌ Broken):**
 ```json
 {
   "builds": [...],